kdheepak/uv-shell-hook/README.md

 ## Usage

-Once installed, you can use the enhanced `uv` commands in any supported shell:
+Once installed, you can use normal `uv` commands in addition to `uv activate` and `uv deactivate` in any supported shell:

 ### Activate a Virtual Environment